houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ![Calling F M Times](/images/a-tale-of-numbers-and-functions/Calling_F_M_Times.webp)

 Intuitively, we have a multiplication table made up of N columns and M rows.
-Hence, we can see how our multiplication function calls an arbitrary function for a total of (N X M) times.
+Hence, we can see how our multiplication function calls an arbitrary function for a total of (N * M) times.

 ## 5. Basic Arithmetic Operations As JS Functions.